freefallcid/personal-site/cms/posts/2018-10-16-beginner-node-js-tutorial-2.md

 This route is just like the one we've already set up - we're still listening for `get` requests, but this time at the `/data` endpoint.
 Stop your Node server by pressing `control + c` in your terminal, and then restart it again with `node index.js`.
 You should be able to head to `https://localhost:3000/data` to see your new API endpoint in action.
 It really is this easy to add new routes in Express, but it's annoying that we have to restart the server just to see our changes take effect...

-### Restarting our server everytime we make a change is a pain!
+### Restarting our server every time we make a change is a pain!

-It's not a great developer experience having to restart the server by hand everytime we want our changes to take effect.
+It's not a great developer experience having to restart the server by hand every time we want our changes to take effect.
 Luckily for us, there's a great package called `nodemon` that we can use to solve this.
 Let's install it:

 ```
 $ npm install nodemon --save-dev